2024-learn/kubernetes-in-depth/README.md

               - `apt-get upgrade -y kubeadm=xxxx` (specify version)
               - `kubeadm upgrade apply v1.x.x` (version from the plan output)
         - Once the upgrade is completed, listing all nodes with `kubectl get nodes` command will still list the master node with the old version.
-          - This is because the versions outputted by this command are the versions of the kubelet running on each node registered with the apiserver and not the version of the apiserver.
+          - This is because the versions outputted by this command are the versions of the kubelet running on each node registered with the APIserver and not the version of the APIserver.
         - NB: The kubeadm tool also follows the same software version as kubernetes.
         - NOTE: With kubeadm, you have to manually install and upgrade the kubelet after upgrading the other control components.
           - First of all, upgrade the kubelet on the master node (if it is installed on the master node).
 That is; run